AudioClip

 readonly String AudioClip.ScriptName

-Gets the script name of the audio clip, a unique identifier for audio clips.
+Gets the script name of the audio clip, which serves as a unique identifier, as set in the AGS Editor.

 Example: